Shockster218/Hobbit-PC-Autosplitter/README.md

 4. Make sure "Start", "Split", and "Reset" aren't grayed out and make sure they're checked. </br>
 5. Lastly, check the option "Automatically Disable Resets When the Game Crashes". </br>
 6. Close all the windows until your back to the main window of Livesplit.
 Right click livesplit and click "Edit Splits" </br>
 7. Make sure the category is set to "All-Quests".
-This is EXTREMELY important and will not work if you don't have this set!. </br>
+This is EXTREMELY important and will not work if you don't have this set! </br>

 <h3>If you have any questions or if something is broken please contact me!</h3>